FOA Logo

 How This Self-Study Program Works:

-This Fiber U self-study program has sections to read and an OTDR Simulator to use for practice.
-Read the introduction to OTDRs page from the FOA Online Reference Guide to Fiber Optics or Chapter 8 in the FOA Reference Guide to Fiber Optics printed book.
-Take the OTDR Virtual Hands-On Tutorial online.
-Some of the pages will have online quizzes for you to test your comprehension, as will each chapter in the textbook.
-For each section, you should take the quiz and check your answers, returning to the study materials to find out why you missed any questions.
+This Fiber U self-study program has lessons with links to read about OTDRs and an OTDR Simulator to use for practice.
+Complete the online quizzes to test your comprehension, returning to the study materials to find out why you missed any questions.
 When you finish all lessons, you should download the OTDR Simulator and practice.

 Learning More and Developing Skills